-Northeast Biomedical follows a 7-phase development process that provides structure and a measured approach to each project management program.
+Northeast Biomedical follows an ISO 13485 certified 7-phase development process that provides structure and a measured approach to each project management program.
 From the initial conceptualization through the market launch phase, we apply strategic planning and medical device design expertise to provide a quality final product.

 Our customized solutions help each client navigate through the device development journey with a solid management plan in place, a full understanding of budgetary considerations and a reliable and experienced engineering team ready to transform their device concept into a fully-realized marketable product.

 This phase is primarily a planning phase of the entire development program.
 This stage includes an investigation into the specific customer needs and idea generation to define the technology of the project.
 Throughout this phase, several key milestones are accomplished including an initial assessment of the technology, rough order of magnitude (ROM) budgets, selecting tentative development team members, and looking at a preliminary schedule.
 Northeast Biomedical has significant experience in this phase of the program, understanding how to turn ideas into the foundations of technology and successful product launches.